 Moving on, I soon encountered a charming group portrait by Grandma Moses and accessorized it with tasteful Mapplethorpian bullwhips gently ensconced where, in most people, the sun don't shine.
 Finally a Grandma Moses painting that one can enjoy without squirming.

 I have to admit I was a bit baffled at first by Magritte's world-famous dadaist sculpture of a toilet entitled, "Ceci N'est Pas Une Toilette" (This Is Not A Toilet).
 And I remember thinking: clever and all that.
 So where is the goddamn toilet?
 Then I remembered: this is not a real sculpture, but a virtual one.
 So I went ahead and used it.
-Good thing the seat was already down,
+And as I watched the butt end of my Old Gold Menthol -- haven't enjoyed one since college days -- swirl down the bowl, I thought: if I start to cough up virtual blood my lawsuit will definitely not be a "virtual"

 The Entros Gallery of Upgraded Classics is open